Chapare virus

-Chapare mammarenavirus or Chapare virus is a virus from the family Arenaviridae which causes a hemorrhagic fever in humans known as Chapare hemorrhagic fever.
+Chapare virus is a virus from the family Arenaviridae which causes a hemorrhagic fever in humans known as Chapare hemorrhagic fever.
 It was first described after an outbreak of a novel zoonotic mammarenavirus infection occurred in the village of Samuzabeti, Chapare Province, Bolivia, in January 2003.
 A small number of people were infected and one person died.

 In 2019, nine people became infected with the virus in the La Paz regional area, four of whom died.
 Nosocomial and human-to-human transmission of the virus occurred in at least three of the cases which resulted in the death of a medical intern and a gastroenterologist.
 Like other members of the Arenavirus family, the specific zoonotic reservoir and primary transmission vector is suspected to be a rodent, probably the small-eared pygmy rice rat.

 Virology

 The Chapare virus is an enveloped virus with a bi-segmented single-stranded ambisense RNA genome.
 The two RNA segments are denoted Small (S) and Large (L).
 It belongs to the New World Clade B lineage of mammarenaviruses and is most closely related to the Sabia virus.